Torah Reading: Genesis 32:4-36:43

 Aliyah #1: 35:16-26

 Raḥeil is buried, and the family continues on their journey.
-We then learn that R’uvein (Reuben), Ya’akov’s eldest by Leah, transgresses against his father by sleeping with Ya’akov’s maidservant: Bilhah—the one whom served Raḥeil.
+At this point, we learn that R’uvein (Reuben), Ya’akov’s eldest by Leah, transgresses against his father by sleeping with Ya’akov’s maidservant: Bilhah - the one whom served Raḥeil.
 While our text informs us that Ya’akov learns of this transgression, no further details are given at this time.
 The aliyah ends with a list of the 12 sons of Ya’akov by his two wives and two maidservants.

 Aliyah #2: 35:27-29

 Ya’akov arrives at the home of his father Yitzḥak (Isaac).
-It is unclear how long he is there before his father dies or if his father’s death was the reason for his journey.
-Regardless, we learn that Yitzḥak dies at the age of 180.
-The Aliyah ends as the reunited brothers, Ya’akov and Eisav (Esau), bury their father.
+It is unclear how long he is there before his father dies, or if his father’s death was the reason for his journey.
+Regardless, we learn of the death of Yitzḥak at age of 180.
+He Aliyah ends as the reunited brothers, Ya’akov and Eisav (Esau) bury their father.

 Aliyah #3: 36:1-8